Byron Janis: Biography

 In 1967, Janis accidentally unearthed what The New York Times called "That rarest of all musical items...", two previously unknown manuscripts of published Chopin waltzes (Op.
 18 and Op.
-70, No. 1) at the Chateau de Thoiry in France.
+70, No. 1) at the Château de Thoiry in France.
 Several years later, Janis found the same two waltzes in different versions at Yale University.
 These manuscripts were published together in the 1978 book The Most Dramatic Musical Discovery of the Age.

 In 1973, Janis developed severe arthritis in both hands and wrists.
 In 1985, he talked about his difficulties in public for the first time and became the First Ambassador for the Arthritis Foundation.
 In June 2012, he was presented with a Lifetime Achievement Award for his work in Arthritis Advocacy.

 Janis and his wife, Maria Cooper, daughter of screen actor Gary Cooper, wrote his autobiography Chopin and Beyond: My Extraordinary Life in Music and the Paranormal, which was released in 2010.
 Sony also released an eleven-CD set in 2011 which reissued the LPs he made for RCA during the 1950s and 1960s.
 In the DVD A Voyage With Byron Janis, he hosts a musical journey through Chopin's life.
 In 2016, it was reported that Martin Scorsese was developing a Byron Janis biopic for Paramount Pictures from a script by Peter Glanz, adapted from Janis' autobiography.
 Likewise, in 2023 Mercury Records reissued all of Janis' recordings (issued and never-before-released) for that label in a 9-CD set, Byron Janis - The Mercury Masters.

 Janis died at a hospital in Manhattan, New York, on March 14, 2024, at the age of 95.